Skip to main content

 Function Decorator

 The @anycloud.function() decorator lets you run any Python function remotely.
 You provide a Docker image, and your repo is cloned at the current commit on the remote VM via git-based code sync.
-See Deployment Workflows for when to use the decorator vs build+submit.
+See Deployment Workflows for when to use the decorator vs submitting a prebuilt image.

 import anycloud